-If you experience chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
 Drive yourself only as a last resort.

 Risk factors for SCAD include:

 - Female sex.
 Though SCAD can occur in both men and women, it tends to affect women more than men.

-- Recent childbirth.
+- Childbirth.
 Some women who have had SCAD have recently given birth.
 This may be due to changes in hormones and stress on the blood vessels.
 SCAD has been found to occur most often in the first few weeks after delivery, but it can also occur during pregnancy.

 - Genetic conditions affecting connective tissue.
 Ehlers-Danlos and Marfan syndromes have been found to occur in people who have had SCAD.

 - Very high blood pressure.
 Severe high blood pressure can be associated with SCAD.

 - Illegal drug use.
-Using cocaine or other illegal drugs may increase your risk of SCAD.
+Using cocaine or other illegal drugs might increase the risk of SCAD.